eng470-s23/demo-site/README.md

 ## Data Access & Sharing
 1. [Licenses](https://choosealicense.com/) for the data and restrictions placed on the data
-3. Was data derived from another sourse, if so where?
+3. Was data derived from another source?
+If so, where?
 4. Recommeded [citation](https://guides.lib.umich.edu/c.php?g=439304&p=2993299) for the data

 ## Methodological and Data-specific Information